Sunday, July 10, 2016

 --Exodus 22:19--"Anyone who has sexual relations with an animal must be put to death."

-The logical and Scriptural evidence is blatantly clear.
+The logical necessity and Scriptural evidence is blatantly clear.
 Some sins are more intrinsically evil, more malicious, objectively more damaging, and more abhorrent to God than others and thus deserve a more severe punitive reaction.

 One more observation: If sins are equal, then so are acts of righteousness.
-If kidnapping someone and torturing them for weeks is no worse than a covetous desire to steal their car, then Christ's sacrificial death is no more righteous than someone returning a lost penney to its owner.
+If kidnapping someone and torturing them for weeks is no worse than a covetous desire to steal their car, then Christ's sacrificial death is no more righteous than someone returning a lost penny to its owner.
 This renders helping an elderly person cross a street equal to liberating hundreds of sex slaves or abolishing Islamic terrorism.
 Again, since I've never heard anyone articulate this view, it seems the people who claim God views sins the same either don't understand the ramifications of their own theology or they don't believe their own position at all.

 This offense against morality, reason, and Scripture must end.
 Churches need to stop promoting this ridiculous bullcrap, but they likely won't purge this fallacious belief from their sermons unless individual Christians oppose it.
 Until that day, remember to combat this nonsense wherever it arises.